 We realize we are not the right fit for everyone.
 The advisor-client relationship depends on mutual respect with a foundation of quantified and measurable goals.

 What is the rate of return you need to achieve so that you will not run out of money?

 It’s a simple question.
-And it’s crucial.
+It may be the most important question.
 But most can’t answer it.
 It is only after you determine the rate of return needed that you can even begin to structure an investment portfolio.